Introduction to Total Productive Maintenance (TPM)

 TPM is accompanied by performance metrics that help manufacturers address different types of productivity loss.
 To better visualize OEE and its loss categories, maintenance teams can employ computerized maintenance management system (CMMS) software to assist with the core functions of every TPM step.
 For instance, a CMMS provides automated work order creation and tracking, making it easier to visualize performance and make adjustments while saving significant manual effort.

-A CMMS combined with condition monitoring sensors can also show where and when assets are demonstrating signs of wear so that the team can restore them to normal conditions before they fail, allowing companies to enable predictive maintenance.
+A CMMS combined with condition monitoring sensors can also show where and when assets are demonstrating signs of wear, so the team can restore them to normal conditions before they fail, allowing companies to enable predictive maintenance.
 Managers can even assign training workshops to employees through their CMMS accounts, including resources offered by vendors.
 Additionally, a CMMS generates repair logs during early equipment management, which are critical for uncovering the symptoms of asset failure.

 A CMMS can strengthen quality assurance by supporting manual spot checks, integrating with condition-monitoring sensors, and helping identify patterns of energy or material waste that may indicate quality issues.

-It reminds technicians to complete tasks like quality testing the final product.
+It reminds technicians to complete tasks like quality testing of the final product.
 A CMMS can print safety inspections and audit records for further review, including identifying potential hazards such as components stored in flammable areas.
 Users can quickly retrieve standard operating procedures, certifications, and other checklists for external agencies.

 Businesses that depend on machines to keep industrial processes moving face higher downtime costs when equipment isn’t working correctly.
 Fortunately, a Total Productive Maintenance (TPM) program helps address this by focusing on proactive and preventive maintenance to keep systems running smoothly and minimize losses.